UK garage: 1998–2001: 2-step garage and UK chart success

-2002: 2-step and grime
+2002: 2-step, dubstep and grime

+As popular vocal tracks became chart hits and major garage nights became known for playing it safe by repeating the same anthems, a segment of the producers and promoters tried to pull back to more harder, deeper and more underground styles.
+Major breakthrough tracks on this front included Groove Chronicles (Noodles and El-B)'s "Stone Cold" and E.S.
+Dubs "Standard Hoodlum Issue" (with mixes By Zed Bias) in 1999, and Horsepower Productions's "Gorgon Sound" in 2000.
+Sarah Lockhart became a partner in the Tempa label founded by Neil Joliffe in 2000 to release Horsepower Productions; she then founded the FWD>> night in 2001, where the likes of Zed Bias, El-B, Wookie, Jay Da Flex, Noodles, DJ Zinc, Horsepower Productions, MJ Cole and Lockhart's brother DJ Youngsta played deeper sounds with emphasis on production values and heavy bass.
+In 2019 she stated that she'd wanted to create "a strand within a thing.
+Like Metalheadz within drum’n’bass".
+This - along with the Big Apple record shop and label in Croydon - was broadly seen to be where dubstep emerged as a club genre.

-2002 saw an evolution as 2-step moved away from its funky and soul-oriented sound into a darker direction called "grime", now a genre in its own right.
-During this period, MCs also became more visible in UKG, bringing the genre closer to its rap influences than its soul influences.
+Simultaneously, 2-step was moving to a rougher and rawer sound that was favoured by clubs where MCs dominated.
+Early "breakstep" tracks like DJ Zinc's "138 Trek" and DJ Deekline's "I Don't Smoke".
+This then inspired young producers, and starting with Youngstar's "Pulse X" in 2002 was referred to by many terms including "sublow", "8-bar" and "grime", becoming a genre in its own right and eventually generally called grime by 2004.
+During this period, MCs became bigger names in UKG, bringing the genre closer to its rap influences than its soul influences.
 At this time, traditional UK garage was also being pushed back underground amongst the bad publicity emanating from the tougher side of the genre, including a high profile shooting at a So Solid Crew gig and the subsequent informal banning of UK garage acts from the West End.

 During this time, there was also a strong division of class in UK garage.
 In the heyday of garage, the late 1990s, it was a highly aspirational genre.
 When people went to the club to hear garage, they dressed up.
 Clubs such as Twice as Nice enforced a dress code with no tennis shoes, jeans, or baseball caps.
 The dress codes were meant to "encourage people to make an effort", but also to "keep trouble out."
 In time, Twice as Nice installed a metal detector to screen for guns.

-Eventually, when groups like So Solid Crew attracted more urban, lower-class audiences to raves, garage began to transition to grime because previous audiences were less likely to listen.
+Eventually, when groups like So Solid Crew attracted younger, more urban, lower-class audiences to raves, garage began to transition to grime because previous audiences were less likely to listen.